Jeremy Rockliff

-Jeremy Page Rockliff (born 5 February 1970) is an Australian politician who has been serving as the 47th Premier of Tasmania since April 2022, after the resignation of Peter Gutwein as Premier.
-He has been a Liberal Party member of the Tasmanian House of Assembly in the Division of Braddon since the 2002 election.
-He was the Deputy Premier of Tasmania from 2014 to 2022 before becoming Premier.
+Jeremy Page Rockliff MP (born 5 February 1970) is an Australian politician currently serving as the 47th premier of Tasmania.
+Rockliff's premiership began in 2022 following the resignation of Peter Gutwein.
+He previously served as deputy premier from 2014 to 2022.

+Rockliff was raised in Sassafras, Tasmania, and was a farmer before entering politics.
+He was first elected to the Tasmanian House of Assembly at the 2002 state election, representing the division of Braddon.
+He was elected deputy leader of the Liberal Party in 2006 and served as deputy premier from 2014 to 2022 in the governments of Will Hodgman and Peter Gutwein.
+Rockliff replaced Gutwein as premier in 2022.
+His party lost its parliamentary majority in 2023.
+He subsequently called an early election in 2024 and remained as premier in minority government after securing confidence and supply from minor parties and independents.

+On 5 June 2025, the parliament passed a no-confidence motion against him that stemmed from a contentious State Government budget that would incur significant debt for the State.
+Rockliff therefore advised governor Barbara Baker to dissolve the House of Assembly, paving the way for an early election to be held on 19 July 2025.

-Early life and education
+Early life

 Rockliff was born on 5 February 1970 in Devonport, Tasmania.
-He is the son of Richard and Geraldine Rockliff, with his father's family having farmed at Sassafras since the 1850s.
+He is the son of Richard "Rick" and Geraldine Rockliff, with his father's family having farmed at Sassafras since the 1850s.
+His father, who died in 2023, farmed potatoes and opium poppies, working for Tasmanian Alkaloids.

 Rockliff grew up on his family's farm at Sassafras.
+In the early 1980s he and his siblings helped his father erect the Big Spud (also known as Kenny the Kennebec), a large pole-mounted sculpture of a potato considered one of Australia's "big things".
+The family used the sculpture as an advertising gimmick for its roadside potato stall on the Bass Highway.

-He attended Latrobe High School and Launceston Church Grammar School.
-He completed a diploma in farm management at Lincoln University in New Zealand, before returning to Sassafras to manage the family property.
+Rockliff attended Latrobe High School and Launceston Church Grammar School.
+He completed a diploma in farm management at Lincoln University in New Zealand, before returning to Sassafras to work on the family property.
 He was president of the Latrobe Football Club from 2006 to 2009.

 Political career

+Early career

 Rockliff joined the Young Liberal Movement in 1991, and the Liberal Party in 1992.
 He became MP for Braddon in the House of Assembly in 2002.
 He was immediately promoted to the front bench, serving as opposition whip from 2002 until March 2006.
 When Will Hodgman, who had also been first elected in 2002, was elected leader of The Tasmanian Liberal Party in March 2006, he named Rockliff as his deputy, and hence Deputy Leader of the Opposition.